guptasarthak328/hackrfsdr_sweep_pi/README.md

 Install Raspbian on a fresh Raspberry Pi using the Oficial Raspberry Pi Imager. https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/0

-Libraries Required to Install on Raspberry Pi
+Libraries Required to Install on Raspberry Pi.
+This can be done on through SSH or on the Pi directly if you have a monitor.
+More details on how to SSH and SCP below.

 ```bash
     sudo apt install python3-numpy python3-matplotlib hackrf rtl-sdr gr-osmosdr gnuradio
 ```